hoofangyu/dsa4262/README.md

 ```

 # Usage
-## Using our pre-trained model (and for DSA4262)
+## Using our Pre-Trained Model (Follow steps here for DSA4262)
-High-level flow for pre-trained model usage:
+Below is an overview of how to use our pre-trained model to generate predictions:

 ![flow diagram](.github/assets/usage_flow.png)